-They are also pretty perishable and will need to be
+They are pretty perishable and will need to be

 eaten in the near future.

-You can use many flavoring agents in your quick Tsukemono recipes
+You can use many flavoring agents in quick tsukemono recipes

-such as citrus zest or juice and flavored oils to add more depth of
+such as citrus zest, citrus juice, and flavored oils to add more depth of

 The sky is pretty much the limit or your imagination.